Trust-007/Food-Order/README.md

 # Food-Order

-> This project is a simple library that displays a list of books which can be added and removed by the users.
+> This is a simple food order app that allows you to add food items to the cart and order.
+You can also edit the amount added, and remove or add extra quantity of food items in the cart.

 ## Built With